Configuring the Translations Add-on

 The configuration of a services daemon that instantiation multiple services, of which the connector is to be configured in the project, resides here in the repository:

 All subnodes represent services that are instantiated by the daemon.
-The one that needs project specific configuration is the connector, in subnode translationsaddon:connector.
+The ones that need project-specific configuration are the connectors, in subnodes starting with the name translationsaddon:connector.

 It is possible to set up environment specific configurations for the services, most notably for the connector.
 It means that if repository data has moved from the production environment to another environment, no adjustments need to be made on the target environment configuration.